 The order of review at the second cycle is exactly the same as during the first cycle.
 However, as there is now only 14 States reviewed per session, the composition of each Working Group session has changed.
 See below for the 2012-2016 calendar.

 The period between two reviews is called the "follow-up".
 It is the moment during which the State under Review implements the recommendations received.

-The follow-up is the most critical and important phase of the whole UPR process as it is the one leading to the concrete realization of the UPR goal, that is the "improvement of the human rights situation on the ground".
+The follow-up is the most critical and important phase of the whole UPR process as it is the one leading to the concrete realisation of the UPR goal, that is, the "improvement of the human rights situation on the ground".
 The success of this phase will also determine the efficiency and credibility of the mechanism and demonstrate States’ engagement in the promotion and strengthening of human rights.

 Can NGOs and NHRIs participate in the UPR process?

 Yes.
 They can, inter alia, submit information which will be used to review the country and take the floor during the adoption of the report at the HRC session.
 However, they cannot take the floor during the review.

 Click here to see in detail how NGOs can take part in the UPR process.